jhuesos/gulp-cachebust/README.md

 Useful for cachebusting

+*This plugin is only compatible with files that contain a stream, it only works in buffer mode.*

 **This is the new repository for gulp-cachebust plugin**.
 The plugin was originaly created by Josiah Truasheim and it has been transfered to this new repository ([link](https://github.com/Josiah/gulp-cachebust) to the previous one).
 Development will continue in this repository.